rooseveltframework/roosevelt/README.md

 - `css`: *[Object]* How you want Roosevelt to configure your CSS preprocessor:

-  - `sourceDir`: Subdirectory within `staticsRoot` where your CSS files are located.
+  - `sourcePath`: Subdirectory within `staticsRoot` where your CSS files are located.
 By default this folder will not be made public, but is instead meant to store unminified CSS source files which will be minified and written to a build directory when the app is started.

   - `compiler`: *[Object]* Which Roosevelt CSS preprocessor middleware (if any) to use.